-The Fund has adopted a dividend reinvestment plan that provides for reinvestment of dividend distributions on behalf of shareholders, unless a shareholders elects to receive cash as provided below.
-As a result, if the Board of Directors authorizes, and the Fund declares, a cash dividend, then shareholders who have not "opted out" of the dividend reinvestment plan will have their cash dividends automatically reinvested in additional shares of common stock, rather than receiving the cash dividends.
+receive cash as provided below.
+As a result, if the Board of Directors authorizes, and the Fund declares, a cash dividend, then stockholders who have not "opted out" of the dividend reinvestment plan will have their cash dividends automatically reinvested in additional shares of common stock, rather than receiving the cash dividends.